SAFRAN-LAB/HODLR/README.md

 		make -f makefile_HODLR_Test.mk

-5. The makefile provides you with different kernels, you can change.
+5. You can change the kernels in the make.
 If you want to add more kernels, go and change the files get_Matrix.cpp.

 6. Read through the comments in all the files, which should be self-explanatory.